mymykeviv/ipsc/docs/ARCHITECTURE.md

-# IPSC Application Architecture
+# ProfitPath Application Architecture

 ## Overview

-The IPSC application is a web-based, platform-agnostic system for digitizing and streamlining inventory, invoicing, GST compliance, and business analytics for small-scale Indian manufacturers.
+The ProfitPath application is a web-based, platform-agnostic system for digitizing and streamlining inventory, invoicing, GST compliance, and business analytics for small-scale Indian manufacturers.
 It is designed for local deployment, with strong data integrity, security, and extensibility.

 ---